sakupeltonen/instagram-network/README.md

 My solution consists of splitting the layout calculation in to two parts: <ol>
   <li>Only consider the subgraph induced by the public accounts.
 Calculate force-directed layout for the subgraph</li>
   <li>One by one, add private accounts to the layout.
 Fix the positions of the other accounts.
-This way, the positions of the private accounts do not effect each other. </li>
+This way, the positions of the private accounts do not affect each other. </li>
 </ol>
 In practice, the private accounts are added in small chunks instead of one by one.